Concession cards: A way to save money

 Nimbus Disability Access Card

-The Nimbus Disability Access Card, formerly known as the CredAble Access Card, is a way to communicate your access needs to select businesses including live events venues, visitor attractions, and high street retailers.
+The Nimbus Disability Access Card is a way to communicate your access needs to select businesses including live events venues, visitor attractions, and high street retailers.

 The card features symbols that represent your access needs.
-These range from the +1 symbol (which in most cases entitles you to a free essential companion ticket for a venue) and a symbol to indicate that you cannot access visual information and need it in alternative formats.
+These range from the +1 symbol (which indicates you need support from an essential companion) and a symbol to indicate that you cannot access visual information and need it in alternative formats.

 Unlike the other cards listed in this blog, the Nimbus Disability Access Card does not guarantee you access to concessions.
-Instead, it is a way to communicate access needs and acts as proof of disability, which can then entitle you to concessions, depending on the organisation’s terms and conditions regarding how the Access Card can be used.
+Instead, it is a way to communicate your access needs and acts as proof of disability.
+This can then entitle you to concessions, depending on the organisation’s terms and conditions regarding how you can use the Access Card.

 The Nimbus Disability Access Card costs £15 and lasts three years.

-Find out more about the Nimbus Disability Access Card
+Click here for more about the Access Card

 Some points of note

-While all of these cards and passes give discounts to disabled people, and also help services to become more accessible, there are some caveats:
+All of these cards and passes give discounts to disabled people, and also help services to become more accessible.
+However, there are some caveats:

-Having access to concessions is one way to save money as a disabled person, and they also are a way to indicate your access needs to organisations including entertainment venues and transport providers.
+Having access to concessions is one way to save money as a disabled person.
+They also are a way to indicate your access needs to organisations including entertainment venues and transport providers.

 We hope that these concessions go some way to help you save money if you have a visual impairment or other disability.

-If you would like to know more about concessions you could be entitled to, you can read RNIB’s information about concessions.
+If you would like to know more about concessions you could be eligible , you can read RNIB’s information about concessions.

 Henshaws graphic with pink and purple shapes